Olivier Messiaen: Transfiguration, Canyons, St. Francis, and the Beyond

 In 1971, he was asked to compose a piece for the Paris Opéra.
 Reluctant to take on such a major project, he was persuaded by French president Georges Pompidou to accept the commission and began work on Saint-François d'Assise in 1975 after two years of preparation.
 The composition was intensive (he also wrote his own libretto) and occupied him from 1975 to 1979; the orchestration was carried out from 1979 until 1983.
 Messiaen preferred to describe the final work as a "spectacle" rather than an opera.
 It was first performed in 1983.
-Some commentators at the time thought that the opera would be his valediction (at times Messiaen himself believed so), but he continued to compose.
+Some commentators at the time thought that the opera would be his final work (at times Messiaen himself believed so), but he continued to compose.
 In 1984, he published a major collection of organ pieces, Livre du Saint Sacrement; other works include birdsong pieces for solo piano, and works for piano with orchestra.

 In the summer of 1978, Messiaen was forced to retire from teaching at the Paris Conservatoire due to French law.
 He was promoted to the highest rank of the Légion d'honneur, the Grand-Croix, in 1987, and was awarded the decoration in London by his old friend Jean Langlais.
 An operation prevented his participation in the celebration of his 70th birthday in 1978, but in 1988 tributes for Messiaen's 80th included a complete performance in London's Royal Festival Hall of St. François, which the composer attended, and Erato's publication of a 17-CD collection of his music, including a disc of Messiaen in conversation with Claude Samuel.

-Although in considerable pain near the end of his life (requiring repeated surgery on his back), he was able to fulfil a commission from the New York Philharmonic Orchestra, Éclairs sur l'au-delà..., which premièred six months after his death.
-He died in the Beaujon Hospital in Clichy on 27 April 1992, aged 83.
+Although in considerable pain near the end of his life (requiring repeated surgery on his back), he was able to fulfil a commission from the New York Philharmonic Orchestra, Éclairs sur l'Au-Delà..., which premièred six months after his death.
+He died in the Beaujon Hospital in Clichy, near Paris, on 27 April 1992, aged 83.

 On going through his papers, Loriod discovered that, in the last months of his life, he had been composing a concerto for four musicians he felt particularly grateful to: herself, the cellist Mstislav Rostropovich, the oboist Heinz Holliger and the flautist Catherine Cantin (hence the title Concert à quatre).
 Four of the five intended movements were substantially complete; Loriod undertook the orchestration of the second half of the first movement and of the whole of the fourth with advice from George Benjamin.
 It was premiered by the dedicatees in September 1994.